peoplepattern/slate/source/includes/_enrich_api.md

 # Enrich API

-The Enrich API enables you to access the predictions of our profile and text models to extract personal attributes, like demographics and location information, from standard semistructured profile data structures.
+The Enrich API provides access to our audience intelligence and machine-learned based models used to extract personal attributes, like demographics and location information from profile and post data.

-### Why you might need the Enrich API
+This endpoint supports POST requests only.

-Similar functionality is provided by the [Lookup API](#lookup-api) provided you have social profile IDs or screen names.
-For many users, IDs or screen names are more easily acquired (e.g. off of CRMs or user databases) than full profile content, which usually must be fetched from a social network API.
+This API takes as input a serialized as JSON object, and echoes that content back in the response along with predicted enrichments.
+This allows you to include an identifier which gets returned in the response and may be used as a reference id.

-This API fills some gaps in Lookup API functionality:
+## Enrich a profile

-- Our PDB is largely (though not entirely) comprised of Twitter data, so for social network data from other resources your application may have access to -- Reddit profile data, for example -- you can enrich this data with the Enrich API.
+### Resource URI

-- We've collected a large number of Twitter profiles in the PDB, but do not guarantee total coverage.
-Moreover, as users change their screen names often, we can not guarantee being able to find a user by an outdated screen name, or one which has been very recently changed
+`/enrich/profile`

-- The Enrich API gives you textual enrichments on individual texts (i.e. social media posts), for **sentiment**, **language** and **interests** attributes.
-The PDB access APIs only provide access to profile attributes.
+### Required Parameters

-### Enrich API philosophy
+table | table

-This API enriches your content; for this reason, it takes as input fairly arbitrary data serialized as JSON, and echoes that content back in the response only with predicted enrichments.
-This allows the client to, for instance, include an identifier which may be used to retrieve the record from a database to update with People Pattern enrichments; by including these details in the API response body, the client does not need to keep track of which records in single or batch responses correspond with which inputs.
+-|-

-## Enrich a single profile
+table2|table2

 ```http
 POST /enrich/profile HTTP/1.1